opensupporter/osdi-docs/people.md

 _[Back to top...](#)_

-### Scenario: Scenario: Retrieving an individual person resource (GET)
+### Scenario: Scenario: Retrieving an individual Person resource (GET)

-Calling an individual person resource will return the resource directly, along with all associated fields and appropriate links to additional information about the person.
+Calling an individual Person resource will return the resource directly, along with all associated fields and appropriate links to additional information about the person.

 #### Request